jude123412/bobs-compatibility-mod/README.md

 The mods that are marked as optional have bob's mods compatibility (Research/Recipe Changes).

 You can also use this mod to download all bob's mods mods.

+Latest releases can be found on the Factorio Mod Portal.